Menstruation

 How long does the female cycle last?

-Who can I contact for further questions?
+Who can I contact if I have further questions?

-Is anything forbidden during the period?
+Is anything forbidden during my period?